Wu-Lezheng/Kitchen-Chaos/README.md

 # Kitchen-Chaos

-A Unity practice project built from scratch.
+A Unity practice project built from scratch that simulates Overcooked.
 Credits to [Code Monkey](https://www.youtube.com/watch?v=AmGSEH7QcDg) for the amazing assets and tutorial.

 Some implementation improvements:
 - The cutting and cooking progress will not be reset when the ingredients are taken away from the counters, which is more realistic